tweag/skyscope/README.md

 When a node has been expanded all its edges are displayed, including edges connected to hidden nodes.
 Hidden nodes are represented by small unlabelled circles.
 You can click on these circles to make the hidden nodes visible.
+To make all the hidden neighbours of an expanded node visible at once, double click on it (this may take several seconds for a highly connected node).

 ### Automatic path finding